 Brow Lift Thousand Oaks

-A forehead lift, or browlift, is a surgical procedure for rejuvenation of the aging brows.
+To rejuvenate aging brows, many patients come in for a brow lift at our Thousand Oaks plastic surgery facility.
 As we age, our brow descends from its normal youthful position, creating a “tired” look.
 This is called brow ptosis.
-Some browlift procedures are meant to address the entire brow, whereas others target only the outer portion of the brow.
+Some brow lift procedures are meant to address the entire brow, whereas others target only the outer portion of the brow.

 Before & After Photos